Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 I designed a second screen which is an alert screen that confirms that the deletion process is successful

 -----Main Goal -- Design a responsive and easy to navigate delete product flow for the admin

+## Name: Akoja Olamide

+## Description: Admin dashboard: Make Product Unavailable - Mobile View
+### Observation/Changes
+- I designed the first screen which is a pop up that displayed the following details:
+- a write up that confirms the action
+- a "yes, proceed" button
+- a "no, cancel action" button
+I designed a second screen which is an alert screen that confirms that the deletion process is successful

+-----Main Goal -- Build a responsive and easy to navigate the make product available flow for the admin